farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ![Condition](https://gyazo.com/468a4a981adfbc795ef328b3b95e798a.png)

 When you get hurt, you take a certain amount of `stress`, and each stress ticks a segment on your `condition clock`.
-Depending on the number of segments ticked, you represent how your character is doing by updating your `condition` which is represented by a little text field below the clock.
+The numbe of segments ticked represents how your character is doing by updating your `condition` which is represented by a little text field below the clock.

 When a character has a condition, their narrative liberties are restricted by said condition.

-For example, it's almost impossible to climb on the roof of a house with a _Twisted Anlke_.
+For example, it's almost impossible to climb on the roof of a house with a \_Twisted Ankle.
 So even if you have only **2 segments** ticked on your condition clock, your condition in and of itself still imposes narrative restrictions on what your character can do.

 Here are a couple examples of conditions: